The three stones for this moon — ready when you are:

 Frequently Asked Questions

-The Buck Moon peaks on Wednesday, July 29, 2026 at 10:36am Eastern / 8:36am Mountain Time.
-The moon will appear full the night before (July 28) and the night after (July 29–30) — both are excellent for ritual work.
+The Buck Moon is July's full moon, so it comes once a year.
+In 2026 it peaked on Wednesday, July 29 at 10:36am Eastern / 8:36am Mountain Time.
+The moon appears full the night before and the night after — both are excellent for ritual work.
+The next full moon after it is the Sturgeon Moon on August 28.

 Why is it called the Buck Moon?

-The Buck Moon 2026 is in Aquarius.
-The Sun is in Leo this time of year, and the full moon always rises in the opposite sign — so the full moon sits in Aquarius, creating a Leo–Aquarius polarity between personal expression and community contribution.
+Usually Aquarius.
+The Sun is in Leo in late July, and a full moon always rises in the opposite sign — creating the Leo–Aquarius polarity between personal expression and community contribution.
+The exact degree shifts year to year.

-A cazimi occurs when a planet is within very close proximity to the Sun — essentially at the heart of solar power.
-Jupiter's cazimi (exact conjunction with the Sun) happens roughly once a year.
-In 2026, it falls on July 29, the same day as the full moon.
-This alignment is associated with expansion, confidence, and opportunities for growth.
-Multiple astrologers describe it as one of the luckiest transit days of the year.
+A cazimi occurs when a planet sits in very close conjunction with the Sun — essentially at the heart of solar power.
+Jupiter's cazimi happens roughly once a year.
+In 2026 it fell on July 29, the same day as the Buck Moon.
+The alignment is associated with expansion, confidence, and opportunities for growth, and several astrologers flagged it as one of the luckiest transit days of the year.

 What crystals are good for the full moon?

-For the Buck Moon in Aquarius 2026, Citrine (Solar Plexus — confidence and clarity), Labradorite (protection and steadiness through transition), and Carnelian (Sacral Chakra — action and momentum) are particularly aligned.
-Generally, full moons work well with Amethyst, Labradorite, and Citrine — stones that support illumination, release, and clarity.
-Not sure which stone is right for you?
+For the Buck Moon in Aquarius: citrine (Solar Plexus — confidence and clarity), labradorite (steadiness through transition), and carnelian (Sacral Chakra — action and momentum).
+Generally, full moons work well with amethyst, labradorite, and citrine — stones that support illumination, release, and clarity.
+For the metaphysical properties of every stone, the full table is worth a bookmark.
+Not sure which is right for you?
 Take the Chakra Quiz.

 How do I do a full moon ritual with crystals?

 You don't need a ceremony.
 Step outside after sunset, hold the stone that feels right, and ask yourself one honest question about what's building in your life.
 Sit with the answer for a few minutes.
 That's it.
-The full moon ritual with crystals doesn't require elaborate setup — it requires showing up and paying attention.
-If you want to go deeper, read the New Moon Ritual Guide for a full framework that works across lunar cycles.
+If you want to go deeper, the New Moon Ritual guide has a full framework that works across lunar cycles.